Presidential Libraries

 The Roosevelt Library became the model for subsequent Presidential Libraries.
 Succeeding Libraries have been constructed with private and other non-Federal funds.
 A private, non-profit organization is formed to coordinate these efforts and provide support for Library and museum programs.

-The Office of Presidential Libraries is the program office responsible for the overall administration of the Presidential Library System.
-This office provides budgetary and administrative oversight for the system, coordinates multi-Library and system-wide initiatives, coordinates the development and implementation of NARA policies and procedures, and represents the Presidential Library System within NARA.
-The Office of Presidential Libraries also coordinates new Presidential Library development and construction, major construction and renovation projects at the libraries and coordinates national programs linking all Presidential Libraries.
+This office provides budgetary and administrative oversight for the system, organizes multi-Library and system-wide initiatives, coordinates the development and implementation of NARA policies and procedures, and represents the Presidential Library System within the National Archives.
+The Office of Presidential Libraries also oversees new Presidential Library development, major construction and renovation projects at the libraries and national programs aligning the work of the Presidential Libraries.

 What institutions comprise the Presidential Library System administered by NARA?